charmoniumQ/PROBE/docs/benchmark_suite/README.md

   This table shows percent overhead of the mean walltime when running with a provenance collector versus running without provenance.
   A value of 1\% means the execution in that cell takes 1.01 times the execution without provenance.
   Negative slowdown can occur sometimes due to random statistical noise.
-  We aggregate values using geometric mean (which is associative).
+  We aggregate values using geometric mean.
 }
 \label{tbl:benchmark-results}
 \begin{center}